 The Shopware Platform itself is a Symfony application which consists of several components developed as Symfony bundles.
-Each of these components is available throughout a many repository and is included in the Shopware Platform mono repository.
+Each of these components is mirrored to a dedicated repository and also included in the Shopware Platform mono repository.
 For the time being, there is the Core component, which includes the framework and business logic, as well as the APIs.
-The Storefront component is a default frontend for your storefront built upon the Bootstrap toolkit and Twig templates.
-A Vue.js SPA Administration component wrapped inside a Symfony bundle is a default administration panel for all back-office tasks and communicates via the Admin API with the Core component.
-Last but not least, there is the Elasticsearch component, which gives you the opportunity to improve indexing of entities and also contains an adapter for the entity search.
+The Storefront component is a default frontend for your Storefront built upon the Bootstrap toolkit and Twig templates.
+A Vue.js SPA Administration component wrapped inside a Symfony bundle is a default Administration panel for all back-office tasks and communicates via the Admin API with the Core component.
+Last but not least, the Elasticsearch component gives you the opportunity to improve the indexing of entities and also contains an adapter for the entity search.

-Having these components stored inside many repositories, one can also enable Shopware being used for headless scenarios.
+With these components stored inside many repositories, one can also enable Shopware to be used for headless scenarios.
 With the help of the Production repository, you do have the opportunity to only require the repositories you really want to have in your project through the

 composer.jsonfile (e.g. only require

-Rather than listing all features from a user perspective below, we'd like to mention a few key features, which are also worth looking in a more technical way.
+Rather than listing all features from a user perspective below, we would like to mention a few key features that are also worth looking at in a more technical way.
 As Shopware 6 is built with the API first approach, your first technical feature touch points might be our different APIs built in our Core component.

-The Admin API is used to be working on all administration tasks and is connected to our Administration component ( Vue.js SPA).
-This Admin API gives you the opportunity to interact with every single entity resource of Shopware and it also ships with another endpoint, which we call our Sync API.
+The Admin API is used to work on all Administration tasks and is connected to our Administration component ( Vue.js SPA).
+This Admin API gives you the opportunity to interact with every single entity resource of Shopware and it also ships with another endpoint, the Sync API.
 Its main purpose is to perform bulk write and delete operations within one single request via

 UPSERT/DELETE.
 Further conceptual information to our Admin API can be found here.
-Now that you already know our Admin API it is also interesting to learn something about our Store API, which was built for a completely different use case.
-The Store API should be used, whenever you are developing customer facing clients.
-Within these endpoints you do have the opportunity to cover the complete customer journey - starting from a product listing, showing product information and of course placing an order through the checkout.
-Not only our Storefront components makes use of these routes, but also the Shopware PWA, which is a Vue.js client developed with our partner Vue Storefront.
+Now that you already know our Admin API, it is also interesting to learn about our Store API, which was built for a different use case.
+The Store API should be used when developing customer-facing clients.
+Within these endpoints, you do have the opportunity to cover the complete customer journey - starting from a product listing, showing product information and, of course, placing an order through the checkout.
+Not only our Storefront components make use of these routes, but also the Shopware PWA, which is a Vue.js client developed with our partner Vue Storefront.

-Another feature worth mentioning is our CMS integration called Shopping experiences, which lets you build custom pages for different pages types like listing, shop pages, landing pages and in the future one is able to even create product detail pages.
-As this Shopping Experiences feature is also a built-in feature available through the Administration panel, you can easily drag & drop predefined (and even custom) blocks to your page layout.
-From a technical perspective it is also important to know, that this translatable content is stored in a generic way & is also available throughout the Store API.
-There is also a conceptual article which covers this topic more specific.
+Another feature worth mentioning is our CMS integration called Shopping experiences, which lets you build custom pages for different page types like listing, shop pages, landing pages and product detail pages.
+As this Shopping Experiences feature is also a built-in feature available through the Administration panel, you can easily drag and drop predefined (and even custom) blocks to your page layout.
+From a technical perspective, it is also important to know that this translatable content is stored in a generic way and is also available throughout the Store API.
+There is also a conceptual article covering this topic more specifically.

-Last but not least, there is the most important technical feature, which gives you the power to create your custom ideas without touching the Shopware core.
+Last but not least, there is a most important technical feature, which gives you the power to create your custom ideas without touching the Shopware core.
 Every single feature above can be extended and customized with the help of Extensions.
-Throughout this extension system one is able to create own Plugins, Themes, or even Apps, for your Shopware project.
+Throughout this Extension system one is able to create own Plugins, Themes, or even Apps, for your Shopware project.

 Recoverydirectory, which provides the opportunity to interactively update, install and maintain Shopware throughout the browser.
-If you want to start developing with Shopware 6, there are two setup templates and preparatory/installation steps explained here.
+To start developing with Shopware 6, refer to the Installation section for an overview of the supported development environments.

-Shopware 6 is a community driven platform with a lot of contributions, and we really appreciate your support.
-Thank you very much for that!
-To ensure the quality of our code, our products and our documentation we have created a small guideline for contributing code and contributing to the docs we all should endorse to.
+Shopware 6 is a community-driven platform with a lot of contributions, and we really appreciate your support.
+To ensure the quality of our code, our products and our documentation, we have created a small guideline for contributing Code and contributing to the Docs we all should endorse to.
 It helps you and us to collaborate with our software.
 Following these guidelines will help us to integrate your changes in our daily workflow.